 17. Consider Therapy

 Narcissistic abuse can be scary and emotionally exhausting.
 Therapy may help you start the stages of healing after narcissistic abuse.
 Professional support offers you relief and guidance for navigating relationships with narcissists.
 Consider choosing a therapist with experience treating narcissistic abuse, domestic violence, or complex trauma.
+An online therapy platform is a convenient way to work with a therapist from the comfort of your home.

 Being In a Relationship With a Narcissist

 Living with a narcissist can undoubtedly impact your sense of safety, self-esteem, and overall quality of life.
 You might spend a lot of time dealing with a narcissist or coping with their narcissistic abuse.
 Unfortunately, people with narcissistic personality disorder tend to cause the most damage to their loved ones and partners.
 At some level, they may believe they can continue controlling or manipulating you.
-Moreover, if you have enabled their behavior in the past, they will likely feel inclined to continue engaging in the same toxic behaviors and narcissistic phrases.
+If you have enabled their behavior in the past, they will likely feel inclined to continue engaging in the same toxic behaviors and narcissistic phrases.
 After a while, the emotional destruction becomes a vicious cycle.

 You do not need a qualifying reason to leave a relationship.
 An uncomfortable situation doesn’t need to escalate or reach a certain threshold before you decide to move on.
 That said, any sexual or physical abuse—towards you, children, or other household members—needs to be taken seriously.
 Unfortunately, these problems rarely improve, and they usually worsen over time.
 If such abuse occurs, it’s time to consider making a safety plan for leaving.5